SW engineering, engineering management and the business of software

 Metrics

 Metrics are a big deal.
 This was a fairly common phrase.
 More interestingly every eng manager seemed surprised that putting business metrics in front of engineers is really important.
-Choosing the right metrics and publishing them effectively them and having the team internalize their importance are all hard things to do that usually takes iteration, experience and practice.
+Choosing the right metrics, publishing them effectively, and having the team internalize their importance are all hard things to do that usually takes iteration, experience and practice.

 In the end, it should be trivial to: